Pawpaw – A “Tropical” Fruit for Temperate Climates

-This publication is intended as a summary overview of pawpaw (or paw paw) production, including overall culture, pests, harvest, post-harvest, marketing, and research which seeks to develop the pawpaw's potential for commercial development.
+This publication is intended as an overview of pawpaw production, including overall culture, pests, harvest, postharvest handling, marketing, and research that seeks to advance the pawpaw’s potential for commercial development.

-Dr. Kirk Pomper at Kentucky State University (KSU) announced in 2010 the first release, 'KSU-Atwood™', from KSU's pawpaw breeding program.
-With a flavor combining those of banana, pineapple, and mango, 'KSU-Atwood™' shows promise as a commercially available cultivar (Kentucky State University Pawpaw Project).
+The KSU program has delivered results.
+In 2016, KSU-Benson™ joined Kentucky State’s 2010 release, KSU-Atwood™, from their pawpaw breeding program.
+With a flavor combining those of banana, pineapple, and mango, KSU-Atwood shows promise as a commercially available cultivar (Pomper et al., 2011).

-According to Dr. Pomper, weed control around trees, with straw or woodchip mulch, is important to increase tree survival rates.
+According to Dr. Kirk Pomper of Kentucky State University, weed control around trees, with straw or woodchip mulch, is important to increase tree survival rates.
 Pomper notes that voles that might be attracted to these mulches do not damage pawpaw trees as they would apple trees.

 Planting: Seedlings vs. Grafted Trees

 There are a number of cultivars that produce superior fruit.
-An unbiased description of most of these cultivars is available at Kentucky State University's pawpaw website.
-Grafted trees of these named cultivars can be relatively expensive (up to $35 for a single potted tree; wholesale quantities would presumably cost less per tree), so prospective growers might be tempted to plant ungrafted seedlings.
-While seedlings are much cheaper than grafted trees, there is so much genetic variability in the pawpaw that commercial-scale growers will be taking a significant gamble if they plant ungrafted seedlings, and they will not know the outcome of their bet for around five to seven years since it can take that long for seedlings to begin bearing (grafted trees usually start bearing in three to four years).
+An unbiased description of most of these cultivars is available at Kentucky State University’s pawpaw website: www.pawpaw.kysu.edu/ reports.htm.
+Grafted trees of these named cultivars can be relatively expensive—up to $35 for a single potted tree; wholesale quantities would presumably cost less per tree—so prospective growers might be tempted to plant ungrafted seedlings.
+Although seedlings are much cheaper than grafted trees, there is enough genetic variability in the pawpaw that commercial-scale growers will be taking a significant gamble if they plant ungrafted seedlings, and they will not know the outcome of their bet for around five to seven years because it can take that long for seedlings to begin bearing (grafted trees usually start bearing in three to four years).

 If you live in an area where pawpaws grow wild, you might be tempted to transplant from the wild, but wild pawpaws have long taproots, which are very easily damaged.
-Often pawpaw trees in wild patches are actually rootsuckers from the original tree with poorly developed root systems; these rootsuckers do not transplant well.
-Even nursery-grown pawpaws are ordinarily quite difficult to transplant.
-They have fleshy, brittle roots with very few fine hairs, which inevitably get damaged when transplanting.
-Experimentation has shown that, to be successful, transplantation should be done in the spring at the time that new growth commences or soon after.
+Often, pawpaw trees in wild patches are rootsuckers from a single original tree.
+With poorly developed root systems per individual shoot, these rootsuckers do not transplant well.
+Even nursery-grown pawpaws can be difficult to transplant.
+They have fleshy, brittle roots with very few fine root hairs, which inevitably get damaged when transplanting.
+Experimentation has shown that, to be successful, transplantation should be done in the spring, at the time when new growth commences or soon after.
 If many roots are lost, it may be desirable to prune the top to bring it into balance with the remaining roots.

-The slightly foul-smelling flowers are fly-pollinated, and that may be one of the reasons that fruit set is so inconsistent in the wild.
-An old recommendation to hang road kill in your trees to attract fly pollinators (Black, 2009) might actually be helpful if you have only a few trees, but Sheri Crabtree at Kentucky State University says that hand pollination is probably more effective...and less objectionable.
-She also offered that at Kentucky State's relatively large research orchards, pollination has not been a major issue, probably because the presence of so many trees is simply that much more attractive to pollinators.
-More detail about hand pollination of pawpaw is available at a Virginia Cooperative Extension website.
+The slightly foul-smelling pawpaw flowers are fly- and beetle-pollinated, and that may be one of the reasons that fruit set is so inconsistent in the wild.
+An old recommendation to hang road kill in your trees to attract fly pollinators (Black, 2009) might actually be helpful if you have only a few trees, but Sheri Crabtree at Kentucky State University says that hand pollination is probably more effective…and less objectionable.
+She also offered that at Kentucky State’s relatively large research orchards, pollination has not been a major issue, probably because the presence of so many trees is simply that much more attractive to pollinators (2016).
+More detail about hand pollination of pawpaw is available at a Virginia Cooperative Extension Web page (Bratsch, 2009).

 Pests and Diseases

 Pawpaws have very few pest problems.
-There are a few lepidopteran pests (caterpillars), the principal one being the pawpaw peduncle borer (Talponia plummeriana).
-The peduncle borer burrows into the pawpaw flower and causes it to drop.
-Usually, however, so little damage is done that this is not a serious problem.
+There are a few lepidopteran pests (caterpillars), the principal one being the pawpaw peduncle borer.
+The peduncle borer (Talponia plummeriana) burrows into the pawpaw flower and causes it to drop.
+Usually, however, so little damage is done that this is not considered a serious problem.

 Phyllosticta and flyspeck or greasy blotch (Zygophiala jamaicensis) can be problems of pawpaw.
 This occurs only during periods of high humidity and frequent rainfall.
 Dense foliage and lack of proper ventilation contribute to this condition, so proper spacing and pruning can reduce it.
-Phyllosticta can infect the leaves and the surface of the fruit; it can cause the fruit to crack when it expands and destroy it.
+Phyllosticta can infect the leaves and the surface of the fruit; it can also cause the fruit to crack when it expands, reducing quality and storability.